Amacata

 Textile Art exclusively of Natural Dyes & Slow Fashion Advocacy by Daphne Woo.

-Located on the shared traditional, ancestral, and stolen lands of the xʷməθkʷəy̓əm (Musqueam), the sel̓íl̓witulh (Tsleil-Waututh), the Sḵwx̱wú7mesh (Squamish), the S’ólh (Stó:lō), the Stz’uminus, the Qayqayt, and the Kwantlen First Nations.
+Located on the shared traditional, ancestral, and stolen lands of the Skwxwú7mesh-ulh (Squamish), and the Hun’qumi’num speaking peoples which include, the səl̓ilwətaɁɬ (Tsleil-Waututh), the xʷməθkʷəy̓əm (Musqueam), and the Qayqayt First Nations.

 As Featured In